 If an incident occurs, make a mental note if you can of any details.
 Photos of accident scenes taken from phone cameras can be importance evidence down the track.
 You may be able to claim for injury compensation against the insurer of an unidentified driver.

 As road rules are regularly reviewed and updated, it's your responsibility to be aware of any changes that concern you as a motorcyclist.

 For example, lane filtering laws are currently under review in parts of the country, as are regulations concerning Bluetooth and camera devices fitted to helmets.

 These rules can vary in each state, so check the road rules in a state you intend to drive in.

-If you’re injured, it’s important to make an immediate claim with your state’s road accident compensation scheme (the State Insurance Regulation Authority (SIRA) in New South Wales, TAC in Victoria, Queensland’s Motor Accident Insurance Commission (MAIC), for example).
+If you’re injured, the most important thing to do is seek medical attention.
+It’s also important to make an immediate claim with your state’s road accident compensation scheme (the State Insurance Regulation Authority (SIRA) in New South Wales, TAC in Victoria, Queensland’s Motor Accident Insurance Commission (MAIC), for example).

 The mechanics of how these claims work vary from state to state, but you need to notify your state's road injuries insurer and register a claim without any delay.

 It’s also important to seek legal advice for your claim – the sooner, the better.
 At the very least, it’s worthwhile picking up the phone for some initial information and advice about how to protect yourself in the long term if your recovery doesn’t go as you'd hoped.
 There are steps you can take in those early stages to ensure your rights aren't impacted down the track.